 Suunto also offers heatmaps within its app!

-Like Strava, Suunto’s Heatmaps highlights the trails based on Suunto’s user community.
+Like Strava, Suunto’s Heatmaps highlight the trails based on Suunto’s user community.
 You can access these heatmaps with the Suunto app once you set up an account, even if you don’t own a Suunto device!

 You can view activity-specific Heatmaps as layers and plan your route all within the Suunto app.

-Activity-specific heatmaps show you the most popular routes and there’s a new popular starting point feature to help you decide where to start your activities.
+Activity-specific heatmaps show you the most popular routes, and there’s a new popular starting point feature to help you decide where to start your activities.

 Regardless of what application you use, heatmaps are an excellent resource for discovering and exploring new routes across many locations worldwide.